Funding Programs

 Category 11 Funds: District Discretionary

-Miscellaneous projects on the State Highway System selected at the TxDOT District’s discretion.
+Miscellaneous projects on the State Highway System selected at the discretion of the Texas Department of Transportation (TxDOT) District.
 This category also includes funding for facilities that are affected by the energy sector (e.g., activities related to the Barnett Shale in North Texas).

 Category 12 Funds: Strategic Priority